So far from the tricolors but still a typical desi at heart. Happy 72nd Independence Day India!

 15 Desi or Indian Customs of Mine

-So a big NO to those vogue’ish pictures of placing a footwear on a book.
+So a big NO to those vogue’ish pictures of placing footwear on a book.

 3. Doing Pooja of every big thing I buy before using them and checking for auspicious times before starting anything new– When my best friend bought a car, the first thing we did was drive to a temple and perform puja to keep it away from bad influence.
 Indians often perform pujas for items used in daily life: house, automobile, and sometimes home appliances.

-It’s a myth or supersition or whatever people may call it.
+It’s a myth or superstition or whatever people may call it.
 I believe that an action initiated during an auspicious time-window will bring positive results.
-The auspicious days or thiti (positive time) is sometimes calculated based on your nakshatra and your lunar sign.
+The auspicious days or that (positive time) is sometimes calculated based on your nakshatra and your lunar sign.

 5. Sitting cross-legged everywhere (in Sukhasana)- Whether I am in the office, movie theater, restaurant, or lazing around on my couch.
 I always end up sitting cross-legged, it’s my comfort zone.
 I feel like I concentrate better when I sit cross-legged.